-Across the Quad-County area (Carson City, Douglas, Lyon, and Storey Counties), there were 621 new COVID-19 cases in the two-week period from November 7 - November 20, 2021.
-This is a fourteen percent decrease from the previously reported two-week period.
-The daily cases reported, based on a seven-day average, over this two-week period was forty-four (Graph 1).
-This indicates that, on average, there have been forty-four new cases each day throughout the Quad-County area.
+Across the Quad-County area (Carson City, Douglas, Lyon, and Storey Counties), there were 459 new COVID-19 cases in the two-week period from November 21- December 4, 2021.
+This is an eighteen percent decrease from the previously reported two-week period.
+The daily cases reported, based on a sevenday average, over this two-week period was thirty-two (Graph 1).
+This indicates that, on average, there have been thirtytwo new cases each day throughout the Quad-County area.

 Oftentimes, lab reports are received with incomplete data and our survey data is on a delay.
 As such, the following demographic data has a significant percentage of unknown or missing information.
-The average age across all counties was forty-one years old with a range of less than one years old to ninety-six years old.
-Fifty-one percent of cases were female, fortynine percent were male, and less than one percent are unknown.
-Of the cases that reported their race, eighty-five percent were reported as White, less than one percent of cases reported as other, two percent reported American Indian or Alaskan Native, one than one percent reported as Native Hawaiian or other Pacific Islander, one percent reported Black or African American, and less than one percent reported Asian.
-Of those who reported their ethnicity, eighty-four percent reported as Non-Hispanic or Latino/a, fourteen percent reported as Hispanic or Latino/a, and less than one percent preferred not to answer.
-There were twenty-three known hospitalizations across all counties during this two-week period.
-This is a thirteen percent increase from the previous two-week period.
-According to the Nevada Hospital Association report on November 17, 2021, hospitalizations are steadily increasing in Northern Nevada.
-There were two COVID-19 related deaths across the four counties.
+The average age across all counties was forty-one years old with a range of less than one years old to ninety-seven years old.
+Of the cases that reported their gender, forty-seven percent of cases were female, fifty-three percent were male.
+Of the cases that reported their race, eighty-six percent were reported as White, nine percent of cases reported as other, two percent reported American Indian or Alaskan Native, less than one percent reported as Native Hawaiian or other Pacific Islander, less than one percent reported Black or African American, and less than one percent reported Asian.
+Of those who reported their ethnicity, eighty-one percent reported as Non-Hispanic or Latino/a, eighteen percent reported as Hispanic or Latino/a, and less than one percent preferred not to answer.
+There were thirty-three known hospitalizations across all counties during this two-week period.
+This is a seven hundred twenty-five percent increase from the previous two-week period.
+According to the Nevada Hospital Association report on December 1, 2021, hospitalizations are declining in Northern Nevada.
+There were five COVID-19 related deaths across the four counties.
 Morbidity data is often delayed, so this number only represents the data that has been made available for this two-week period.